alexgeu/meme-project/README.md

 1) `python manage.py migrate`
 2) `python manage.py createsuperuser`

-The first command creates a database from all our files and the second command creates a user that allows us to navigate our own app
+The first command creates a database from all our files and the second command creates a user that allows us to navigate the app

 The last step of the initial setup is to check if everything worked correctly by running